-Data ellipses & confidence ellipses are widely used as simple, effective summaries of data and fitted model parameters.
+Data ellipses and confidence ellipses are widely used as simple, effective summaries of data and fitted model parameters.

-These graphical tools can be used to understand or explain a wide variety of statistical concepts, phenomena and paradoxes.
+These graphical tools can be used to understand or explain a wide variety of statistical concepts, phenomena, and paradoxes.

 The HE (“hypothesis – error”) plot framework provides a simple way to understand the results of statistical tests and the relations among response outcomes.